mama-net/pedrolemos4/README.md

 ### Hi there 👋

-- 🌱 I’m currently a 3rd year computer engineering student at ISEP
-- 📫 How to reach me at pedro.vassalo.lemos@gmail.com
+- 📫 You can reach me at pedro.vassalo.lemos@gmail.com